Welcome to this Life

 Welcome.
 The following article will give you an idea of what to expect of your novice year in the club.

 Almost everyone who joins in Freshers week has had no prior experience of rowing.
 There are varying levels of fitness in our new members so our training begins lightly with two land circuit sessions during the week to get everyone to the same base level of fitness.
-The water sessions are done in 8-man boats at the weekend.
+The water sessions are done in 8 and 4 man boats at the weekend.

 Land training: Tuesday & Thursday in UCD Sports Centre @ 6.30 – 8 pm

 Water training: Saturday & Sunday on the Liffey in Islandbridge.
-Due to the large numbers who sign up, you are usually given a time to come down between 9 & 12.
+Due to the large numbers who sign up, you are usually given a time to come down between 9am & 12 midday.

 Already you’ll be starting to feel fitter and stronger than ever.
 The land & water training sessions continue.
-Your technique on the water will be improving continuously thanks to coaching from our experienced members, alumni and our Director of Rowing.
+Your technique on the water will be improving continuously thanks to coaching from our experienced members, alumni and Head Novice coaches, Mark McShane and Barry O’Connor.
 Boat line-ups will begin to form and a bit of healthy squad competition for seats in the 1st boat develops.
 You will start to realise why rowing is the ultimate team sport.

-Our P.R.O arranges a few more ‘break the ice’ nights out on campus or in town with the novices from the Ladies Boat Club, usually providing a source of scandal to be discussed in training.
+Our P.R.O arranges a few more ‘break the ice’ nights out on campus or in town with the novices from the Ladies Boat Club.

 Before the Christmas break, you will be inducted into competitive racing at the notorious Butler Cup.
-An all day drinking fest starting early at the boathouse while competing in a knockout competition against your fellow 1st year novices in the indestructible & unsinkable two man battleships known as the ‘tubs’.
+This knockout competition against your fellow 1st year novices in the indestructible & unsinkable four man battleships known as the ‘tubs’.
 This proud competition dates back to the 1930s.
 Rules of racing?
 Anything goes.

 The racing season starts in January with what are known as ‘Heads of the River’.
 These are long distance time trials ranging from 3.5 km to 6 km rows on different rivers around the country.
 The importance of having a good coxswain becomes clear here.
 It is their job to steer the shortest line around bendy courses and guide the crew safely through bridges and other obstacles.